2017/18 Tax year – employers’ checklist

-This checklist for your notice board shows the key deadlines for this tax year.
+This checklist shows the key deadlines for this tax year.
 In most instances there are penalties for late returns and the possibility of an interest charge on sums paid late.

 HM Revenue and Customs (HMRC) encourage making in-year and annual PAYE, NICs and PSA payments electronically and due dates are extended by three days where this payment method is used.
 Unless you have at least 250 employees or have been notified to make electronic payments by HMRC, it is not mandatory.